Newton Crib Mattress Review: Hands-on Testing

 Cover & Core Breathability

 If you saw us doing this test, you would think we're crazy!
-We literally mash our faces into the mattress and make sure we can breath normally.
+We literally mash our faces into the mattress and make sure we can breathe normally.

 This is important because if your baby figures out how to roll onto their tummy (remember, back to sleep!), they might end up with their face up against the mattress cover.